ME-ICA/template-package/README.md

 1. Update the Zenodo badge now that there's a real release.
     - You must do this _after_ deploying to PyPi because any new commits after the first release will change the versioneer-managed version string.
+1. Add all important CI steps to the branch protection rules for the `main` branch.
+1. Add Integrations for the following:
+    - AllContributors
+    - Welcome
+    - CodeCov
+    - circleci-artifacts-redirector
+    - Release Drafter?
+Not sure if the Action can suitably replace the Integration.

 ## Information about this configuration